-The Send Log Files function is only available when outgoing mail server (SMTP) and the user
+The Send Log Files function is only available when outgoing mail server (SMTP) and the user e-mail address are properly set.
+To learn more about it please consult the Settings Overview chapter.

 View Logs

 With a handy dialog you can study logs on any operation carried by the program.
 To make this job as easy as possible, all the information is structurally divided, besides there is the possibility to see the disk layout before and after an operation, what is very convenient.